-Why do cats wag their tails?
-What does it mean when a cat wags its tail?
-Well, when a cat waves his tail, they are sending a strong message.
-We’re going to help you understand cat tail language.
+When a cat wags his tail he is sending a strong message.
 Cats like to communicate with each other and with people using body language.
 And a cat’s tail has a language all of its own!
-From waving or wagging their tails from side to side, or raising them high in the air, cats are sending signals to anyone who is watching.

-To answer – why do cats wag their tails – we need to see what they’re used for!
 Many animals have long tails.
-Some use their tails for swishing away insects, some for balance, while some even have tails that can grip and hold on.
-Tails also have an important social function too, and we’ll look at that in moment.
+Some use their tails for swishing away insects, some for balance, some even have tails that can grip and hold on.

-But your cat’s tail isn’t just for balancing.
-It has another purpose.
-It enables your the cat to communicate with other cats and people in a very useful manner.
+But the cat’s tail has another purpose.
+It enables the cat to signal to other cats, and to people, in a very useful manner.

-So why do cats wag their tails?
-Different types of tail signals in cats mean different things.
-Here are some of the ways in which your cat’s tail can communicate how they feel.
+Different types of tail signal in cats mean different things.
+Here are some of the ways in which your cat’s tail can communicate how he feels.

 - Wagging or lashing tail